 A cost of community services (COCS) study is a type of fiscal impact analysis that determines the fiscal impact of current land uses on a municipality’s budget.

-Keywordsbroadband Training and Technical Assistance citizens climate Climate Adaptation climate change coast communities community community action groups community assets community building Community Development Academy Community Development Skills community leadership community planning community politics Community Profiles community volunteers Conducting Effective Meetings Conducting Planning Initiatives Community Planning Conservation Planning coverts Current Land Uses Dealing with Difficult People engaged citizens Environmental Impact Statements facilitating community meetings Facilitation Skills Fiscal Impact Analysis Garden gardeners ideas for leadership Master Gardeners new hampshire NH NH Civic/Community Profiles NRI NROC RFA politics practices Regional Planning strong community Taking Action for Wildlife Wildlife Action Plan
+Keywordsbroadband Training and Technical Assistance citizens climate Climate Adaptation climate change coast communities community community action groups community assets community building Community Development Academy Community Development Skills community leadership community planning community politics Community Profiles community volunteers Conducting Effective Meetings Conducting Planning Initiatives Community Planning Conservation Planning coverts Current Land Uses Dealing with Difficult People engaged citizens Environmental Impact Statements facilitating community meetings Facilitation Skills Fiscal Impact Analysis Garden Master Gardeners NH NH Civic/Community Profiles NRI NROC RFA Regional Planning Resilient strong community Taking Action for Wildlife Wildlife Action Plan